canjs/can-observable-object/doc/can-define-object.md

 ```
 @codepen

-If you want to prevent repeat updates, use [can-queues.batch.start]:
+If you want to prevent repeated updates, use [can-queues.batch.start]:

 ```js
 import {queues} from "//unpkg.com/can@5/core.mjs"